עזרה עבור LibreOffice 7.5

 Click in a blank cell and select the command \<emph\>Format Cells\</emph\> in the context menu.

-In the Styles window, click the New Style from Selection icon.
+In the Styles deck of the Sidebar, click the New Style from Selection icon.
 Enter the name of the new style.
 For this example, name the style "Above".

 To define a second style, click again in a blank cell and proceed as described above.
 Assign a different background color for the cell and assign a name (for this example, "Below").